Eldiias/data-ft-par-labs/Projects/Week-3/README.md

 * **A Jupyter Notebook (.ipynb) file** that contains the code used to get the data.
 * **An output folder** containing the outputs of your API and scraping efforts.
 * **A ``README.md`` file** containing a detailed explanation of your approach and code for retrieving data from the API and scraping the web page as well as your results, obstacles encountered, and lessons learned.

+## Presentation

+The presentation time limit is **10 minutes**!
+You will have **7 minutes** to present your project to the class and then **3 minutes** for Q&A.

+The slides of your presentation must include the content listed below:

+- Title of the project + Student name
+- Description of your idea and project
+- Challenges
+- Process
+- Learnings
+- If I were to start from scratch...
+- Improvements
+- Highlights

+Tip: you have only 7 minutes for this presentation so keep it simple!

 ## Suggested Ways to Get Started